SeldonIO/seldon-core/doc/source/servers/overview.md

 Currently image used for `initContainers` can only be specified globally via helm values.
 The per deployment customisation is explored in this [GitHub issue #2611](https://github.com/SeldonIO/seldon-core/issues/2611).

+See our [example](../examples/custom_init_container.html) to learn how to write a custom container that uses [rclone](https://rclone.org/) for cloud storage operations.

 ## Further Customisation for Prepackaged Model Servers